thingsdb/ThingsDocs/v1/content/overview/type.md

 ### Length condition

-A length condition may be added to a `str` type definition using the following syntax:
+A length condition may be added to a `str` or `utf8` type definition using the following syntax:

 ```
 str<min:max:default>